joycedaiyt/UW-Link/README.md

-## UW Link
+# Team L - UW Link

+This is a project that is part of the S21 UWaterloo CSC x DSC Project Program!

 UW Link is a web app that provides a platform for Waterloo students to connect socially.
 This app will allow users to advertise events that they want to hold, and others can join in.
 Events can include video game sessions, sports tournaments, study buddies, connecting people for side projects, etc. Users can also find and meet people with similar interests and start coffee chats.

-# Team L - UW Link

-This is a project that is part of the S21 UWaterloo CSC x DSC Project Program!

 ## Overview